kyutech-saitoh/3D-CNN-for-Lip-Reading-Challenge2019/README.md

-3D-CNN for Lip Reading Challenge 2019 (第2回機械読唇チャレンジ)
+3D-CNN for Lip Reading Challenge 2019

+(第2回機械読唇チャレンジ)
 ====

 Overview

 ## Description

-Implementation the baseline method by 3D Convolutional Neural Network (3D-CNN) for Lip Reading Challenge 2019 (LRC2019).
+Implementation the baseline method by 3D Convolutional Neural Network (3D-CNN) for Lip Reading Challenge 2019 (LR-Challenge2019).
-LRC2019 is a competition for lip reading technology organized by our research group.
+LR-Challenge2019 is a competition for lip reading technology organized by our research group.

+## Dataset

+The dataset of LR-Challenge2019 is SSSD, released by our research group, and can be found at [SSSD](http://www.slab.ces.kyutech.ac.jp/SSSD/).
+This dataset provides pairs of lower half face ROI (LF-ROI) images and 68 facial feature points, these are collected from 72 speakers using smart device.
+The speech contents is 25 Japanese words: 10 digit words and 15 greeting words.

+A sample of LF-ROI is shown below.
+This is a movie saying /a-ri-ga-to-u/ (thank you) in Japanese.
+The image size of LF-ROI is 300x300 [pixel].
+The frame rate is approx. 30fps.

 ![demo](s010_011_007.gif)